-Size and Travel Options: Most Chihuahuas stand at just five to eight inches tall and do not exceed six pounds.
+Most Chihuahuas stand just 5-8 inches tall and do not exceed 6 pounds.
 Most don’t shed very much and require minimal grooming maintenance.
 These characteristics coalesce to create a dog perfectly suited to all forms of travel.
 Chihuahuas will easily fit into airline-approved pet carriers, and they will slide easily under the seat in front of you—often with room to spare.
 Similarly, Chihuahuas are perfectly suited to all forms of public transportation, including trains, subways, and buses.
 Bringing a Chihuahua into a taxi or rideshare service is rarely an issue, but it is important to contact your driver in advance.
 If your Chihuahua is of the longhaired variety, we suggest a bath and grooming session prior to any type of travel, as this will significantly reduce the amount of shedding and hair left behind after a flight or ride.
 These dogs are NOT hypoallergenic.

 The Chihuahua’s size and demeanor make them excellent travel companions.
 Perfect for buses, trains, and airplanes, these tiny, lovable dogs can accompany you on a variety of transit options.
 It is essential to train the Chihuahua to anticipate loud noises and new experiences.
 With the right preparation, this dog will become comfortable with flying and traveling.